 (ii) In March 2020, the Corporation announced that it signed a supplier agreement to become a medical cannabidiol supplier to Shoppers Drug Mart ("Shoppers"), Canada's largest pharmacy retailer.
-Under the terms of the agreement, the Corporation will supply Cardiol's pharmaceutical cannabidiol products to Shoppers for sale in all provinces and territories in Canada through Shoppers' online store, Medical Cannabis by ShoppersTM.
-Manufactured under cGMP and THC free (<10 ppm), Cardiol's products are designed to be the most consistent pharmaceutical cannabidiol formulations available.
+Under the terms of the agreement, the Corporation will supply Cardiol's pharmaceutical cannabidiol products to Shoppers for sale in all provinces and territories in Canada through Shoppers' online store, Medical

+Cannabis by Shoppers[TM].
+Manufactured under cGMP and THC free (<5 ppm), Cardiol's products are designed to be the most consistent pharmaceutical cannabidiol formulations available and will be sold initially in three dosage formats: 100mg/mL, 50mg/mL, and 25mg/mL.
 Shoppers also has the right to purchase all future products available from Cardiol's product line, subject to any and all regulations.